-However, it has not been clarified to what extent a return null affects software maintenance during software evolution.
+However, it has not been clarified to what extent a return null affects software maintenance.
 Therefore, in this research, we conducted an experimental study on 14 open source projects to ascertain whether, and to what extent, the presence of return null and null check affect software maintenance.